-From the Libraries panel or the Document Assets panel view, enter the search term to search for assets in your document or across all your active libraries.
-XD displays the search results depending on the defined search scope that you have set whether Document Assets or All libraries.
+In the Document Assets panel view, enter the search term to search for assets in your document.
+In the Libraries panel view, search for assets across all your active libraries.

-To experiment and change certain styles or properties for a linked component without impacting others who are using those linked assets in their documents, you can convert your linked assets to local assets.
+To experiment and change certain styles or properties for a linked asset without impacting others who are using it in their documents, you can convert your linked asset to a local asset.

-If you decided that you no longer need the library, you could unpublish the library from the library manager.
+If you decided that you no longer need the library, you can unpublish the library from the Libraries manager.
 At this point, linked assets that were previously used from this library in your documents will become broken links (show broken link icon) indicated by the red badge.
 You could choose to either delete those broken assets or convert them to local assets.

 When you drag graphics from libraries to your designs, they become linked graphics indicated by the badge.
 Any modifications made to that linked graphic in Photoshop or Illustrator will automatically update all linked graphic instances in your design.
 To unlink a linked graphic, click the link badge or use the context menu to unlink it.

-To create a similar library in XD with a collection of colors, character styles, or graphics that are not linked to your document, click Create new in the Libraries manager.
-From there you could add colors, character styles, or graphics to your library and will be able to reuse them across your Creative Cloud applications.
+To create a similar library in XD with a collection of colors, character styles, or graphics that are not linked to your document, in the Libraries manager, choose Create new > Create empty library.

 Watch this video to learn how to work with libraries in XD.